LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

 To write a handler, you need to tell the browswer what to do when a certain event happens.
 DOM elements use the *on event* naming convention when declaring event handlers.
 For example when defining what happens when a ``<button>`` is clicked, the ``onclick`` attribute is used.
-This naming convention can be read as: *On click of the button, open an alert box.*
+This naming convention can be read as: *On click of the button, print a message to the console.*

 .. admonition:: Example